ory/docs/docs/ecosystem/styleguide/styleguide.md

 Do not use absolute URLs like `https://ory.sh/docs/index/` to cross-link to other documentation in the same project.
-Use relative links to the file, like `../index.md`.
-(These are converted to HTML when the site is rendered.)
+Use relative links to the file, like `../index.md` or for files in the same folder `./index.md` (These are converted to HTML when the site is rendered.)

 Relative linking enables crosslinks to work: